 There are multiple ways in which the term Cloud is being used but, realistically how does a company apply it?

-Cloud technologies can help companies use their hosting budget efficiently, through the use of appropriate hardware for their environments.
+Cloud technologies such as the ones from Delphix can help companies use their hosting budget efficiently, through the use of appropriate hardware for their environments.

 1. Like any business tool, cloud computing will not cut costs by itself.
 There seems to be a lot of advertising out there claiming that all cloud products will significantly reduce expenditure, no matter how – or if you know how – to implement them.
 First of all, it is sensible to look at Cloud technologies and ask HOW they fit into both your business plans and your budget.